framps/raspiBackupDoc/en/src/error-messages.md

 Cause:

-*raspiBackup* generates a backup directory which follows a specific format. format.
-Its format must be as follows:
+*raspiBackup* generates a backup directory which follows a specific format.
+Its format has to be as follows:
 `<hostname>-<backuptype>-backup-<date>-<time>`.
 For more information, see chapter [Backup directory structure](backup-directory-structure.md).

 Further actions:

-The backup directory must be renamed according to the above form.
+Rename the backup directory according to the above form.

 ### RBK0105I: New backup directory %1 is deleted.